First Flint River Baptist Normal Institute / Union Normal School

 Erected 2008 by Historic Chattahoochee Commission and the Decatur County Historical Society.

 Location.
 30° 54.5′ N, 84° 33.483′ W. Marker is in Bainbridge, Georgia, in Decatur County.
 Marker is at the intersection of Martin Luther King Jr. Drive and South Boulevard Drive, on the right when traveling west on Martin Luther King Jr. Drive.
+The marker stands at the east edge of the Hutto Middle School.
 Touch for map.
-The marker stands at the east edge of the Hutto Middle School.
-Marker is at or near this postal address: 1201 Martin Luther King Jr. Drive, Bainbridge GA 39817, United States of America.
+Marker is at or near this postal address: 1201 Martin Luther King Jr Drive, Bainbridge GA 39817, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
 Hutto School (about 500 feet away, measured in a direct line); Battle of 1702 (approx. 0.6 miles away); The Tonge Factory (approx. 0.6 miles away); a different marker also named Battle of 1702 (approx. 0.6 miles away); De Soto Trail (approx. 1.1 miles away); El Camino Real (approx. 1.1 miles away); Camp Recovery (approx. 1.1 miles away); In Memory of Revolutionary Soldiers (approx. 1.1 miles away).
 Touch for a list and map of all markers in Bainbridge.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 15, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 601 times since then and 39 times this year.
+It was originally submitted on March 15, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 880 times since then and 161 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 15, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.